| Colombian

 (6 months+6 months=12 months) equals one of our modern years.
 A

+different date was designated as special for baptisms.
 A very important and unusual portrayal of an instrument

 used for astronomical observations is depicted in the middle of